spamb0t/RMWatcher/README.md

 - Support for qBittorrent's Web API
 - Linux support
-- Support for other sites via manual JSON
+- Ability to monitor any website section:
+  Paste a URL and use a visual wizard to select which part of the page (element with a magnet/torrent link) you want to monitor—no technical knowledge required.

 ---

 ## Requirements

 - **Windows 10 version 1809 (October 2018 update, build 17763) or later**
-- **No .NET installation required — all dependencies are included with the download**
+- **No .NET installation required** — all dependencies are included with the download

 ---

 ## Installing & Launching

-1. Download and run either `RMW_setup_winx64.exe` or `RMW_setup_winx86.exe`, depending on your system.
+1. Download the latest installer for your system (x64 or x86) from the [Releases](../../releases) page.
-2. Choose your preferred installation directory.
+2. Run the installer and choose your preferred installation directory.
 3. Optionally create desktop or Start Menu shortcuts during setup.
 4. Click "Install".

----

 ## Usage

-- You can launch RMWatcher using `RMWatcher.exe` from the installation folder.
-- If you created shortcuts during install, use those for easier access.
+- Launch RMWatcher from the folder you installed it to, or from any shortcut you created during installation.

 **Command-line arguments:**
+> `--minimized`
-> `--minimized` &nbsp; Launches the app minimized to the system tray.
+> Launches the app minimized to the system tray.
 > <sub>*(The app also starts minimized automatically if "Auto-run at boot" is enabled.)*</sub>

 ---